(This post follows on from A Town Called Bell)

 When he conceived the idea of making a Biblical Garden, I suppose the priest knew his congregation.
 They wouldn’t attend his services if it meant having their semi-religious veneration of the ‘pioneers’ of this country challenged by another, very different interpretation: Philistines, fuelled by racism and alcohol, shooting down the aborigines.
 Violent men not an iota better than the Romans and the Jewish priests.

 So in his sermons, the priest probably stuck to the usual script: Christ died for our sins.
 The injustice of his fate reflected our collective guilt.
-A guilt which we could only free ourselves from through blind faith: regarding religion as a dogma.
+A guilt which we could only free ourselves from through faith.
 The world was full of evil because there were so many sinners and unbelievers.

-When the land was taken from the aborigines (who had inhabited it for tens of thousands of years) did any of the men who shot and raped the aborigines ever confess their crimes to the priest?
+When the land was taken from the Aborigines (who had inhabited it for tens of thousands of years) did any of the men who shot and raped them ever confess their crimes to the priest?

-Unlikely.
-After all, they regarded the aborigines as subhuman, as animals.
+After all, they regarded the Aborigines as subhuman.

 How would the priest have reacted had he received such a confession?